EdutieProject/edutie-backend/docs/edutie/definitions/personalization/LearningResourceGenerationSchema.md

 Learning resource definition also contains all learning requirements which are essential in LR generation.

+### Problem Descriptors
+During the generation process Learning Requirements form Learning Resource Definition are being considered as a problem source.
+Therefore, every Learning Requirement produces a Problem Descriptor.

+Problem descriptors contain information about the sub-requirements that are qualified to be a part of the problem.
+Thus, they are not constant and are a part of personalization.

+Problems have personalization rules.

-### Personalization Rules
+#### Personalization Rules
-Personalization rules are the descriptors of personalization that is to be made by LLM.
+Personalization rules are the descriptors of personalization that is to be made by LLM under the problem construction.

-Each personalization rule correspond to the knowledge correlation previously provided by Wikimap
+Personalization rules correspond to knowledge correlations provided by Wikimap.
+Those are requested using the knowledge subject identity of the problem descriptor L.Req.

 They are compounded of:
- - Related Knowledge Subject Id (referencing the related Knowledge subject)
+ - Related Knowledge Subject Id (referencing the related Knowledge Subject)
  - Knowledge Correlation Factor
- - Source learning requirement Id (should overlap with some LR Definition learning requirement) - this is the learning requirement for which this personalization rule is created
- - Qualified sub-requirements - those indicate what amount of sub requirements are qualified to be implemented from the referenced source learning requirement
  - List of Learning Results that correspond to the knowledge subject.
 Those should be represented as a LRGS-specific view.
 Thus, their contents would be:
    - Learning result's feedback
    - Learning result's assessments